 AD&D insurance is made up of two types of coverage: an accidental death policy that pays out a lump sum to your beneficiaries if you die in an accident, and a dismemberment policy that pays out if lose a limb, finger or toe in an accident.

-While AD&D insurance pays out if you die or are seriously injured in an accident, it won’t pay if you die from an illness, disease or underlying medical condition.
+While AD&D insurance pays out if you die or are seriously injured or paralyzed in an accident, it won’t pay if you die from an illness, disease or underlying medical condition.

 What’s an AD&D rider?

 Along with offering standalone policies, many insurers allow you to add an AD&D rider to your life insurance coverage for a fee.
 With this rider, your beneficiaries will receive an additional payout if you die in an accident as specified in the policy.
 And if you lose a limb or digit as a result of a covered accident, you’ll receive a payment while you’re still alive.

 When does AD&D pay out?